lahabana/wideor-server/README.md

 > x.y.z needs to be greater than the current version otherwise it will refuse the new release.
 > You will need s3cmd correctly configured to upload the static files
+> you can optionnally specify `--no` followed by s3 and/or npm to avoid doing this part of the script

 # TODO
 - Merge the validation functions on the client side and on the server side